 Oblivious pseudorandom functions (OPRFs): origins and modern applications, IBM Research Security Seminar, Zurich (Switzerland), May 2021.

-On the divisibility of binomial coefficients, final presentation at the Research Science Institute at MIT (video), August 2017.
+On the divisibility of binomial coefficients, final presentation at the Research Science Institute at MIT (video), Boston (US), August 2017.

 AM 107: Graph Theory and Combinatorics, taught by Prof. Leslie Valiant (Spring 2022).